ChilliCream/hotchocolate-docs/docs/code-first-introduction.md

 }
 ```

-We cann add this type to our schema by registering it like the following:
+We can add this type to our schema by registering it like the following:

 ```csharp
 var schema = Schema.Create(c =>